GMJSilmaro/GMJSilmaro/README.md

 I am continuously driven by the excitement of new challenges and the opportunity to create innovative solutions that make a difference.
 I thrive in collaborative environments, always eager to learn from others and share my knowledge.
 When I'm not coding, you'll find me exploring the latest industry trends, contributing to open-source projects, or engaging with the developer community.

-- 🔭 I'm currently working on **e-Invoice System Portal | Field Services Management Portal with Mobile Integration**
+- 🔭 I'm currently working 2 projects **e-Invoice Middleware System Web Portal & (FSM) Field Services Management System Web Portal with Mobile App Integration**
 - 🌱 I'm currently learning **NextJS 15**
 - 💬 Ask me about **React, React Native, NextJS, Firebase**
 - 📫 How to reach me **gmjsilmaro03@gmail.com**